kavia-common/recipe-explorer-38071-38143/frontend_app/README.md

   - `npm run ci:dev:static` (static-only + wait; zero-bundle)
   - Ensure `.env` includes `NODE_OPTIONS=--max-old-space-size=256` and `REACT_APP_ENABLE_SOURCE_MAPS=false`.

+Quick fix for exit 137:
+- Copy `.env.example` to `.env` to inherit safe defaults.
+- Run `npm run start:safe` or `npm run ci:start`.
+The launcher falls back to a static health server if the dev server exits.
+- The health endpoints `/healthz.html` and `/healthz` are served statically from `public/` to allow readiness without building the bundle.

 Stability notes:
 - `npm start` automatically falls back to the static server if the dev server exits non-zero or via signal.
 - To guarantee zero-bundle in very tight memory, set `CI_STATIC_ONLY=1` before `npm start` or use `npm run ci:dev:static`.